-Plus, there’s plenty of work in moving data to and from the cloud to support new mobile applications.
-Maybe all of these trends have convinced you that now is the time to move into mobile application development.
+There's growing demand for skilled software engineers.
+One reason is that there's plenty of work in moving data to and from the cloud to support new mobile applications.

 You may want a spot on the team that makes the next SnapChat or Candy Crush Saga.
 Or, perhaps you want to land a position at a larger company where you'd work to make business applications available to the tablets and smartphones other employees already use at home or on the road.

 - To create apps for kids or the next viral social game, you need a background in graphic or interaction design.
 Get some experience with Unity3d development and showcase your skills with Adobe technologies like ActionScript.

 - To build easy-to-use business tools, pursuing a degree in computer science or electrical engineering is a great start.
 You could also study object-oriented programming principles, such as Objective-C, C++ or Java, on your own.

 Before you start sifting through job listings, it's essential to understand responsive design and memory and interface constraints, and how these relate to planning and testing interactions on tablets and smartphones.